 When the ovaries are removed during a hysterectomy, known as an oophorectomy, a surgical menopause is induced.
-Hysterectomies are performed for a variety of reasons; they can be used as a preventative measure for women at high risk of future malignancies, as well as a means of easing chronic, painful heavy periods.
+Hysterectomies are performed for a variety of reasons; they can be used to remove tumorous tissue in women who have received a cancer diagnosis, as well as a preventative measure for those at high risk of future malignancies.
+They can also be used as a means of easing chronic, painful heavy periods.
 Women with severe endometriosis might opt for a hysterectomy, if they cannot control their symptoms through other methods.
 A hysterectomy is not a decision to be taken lightly, as it does render a female irreversibly infertile.

 Even those women who do not have their ovaries removed during their hysterectomy are likely to experience a reduction in circulating hormones.
 Less oestrogen will lead to reduced vaginal lubrication and a thinner, more fragile vaginal lining.
 These will both contribute to the sensation of vaginal dryness.

 A surgical menopause brings with it many of the symptoms of a normal physiological menopause, including GSM and vaginal dryness.
 Oestrogen withdrawal is immediate and abrupt and, as such, symptoms can be more intense than those experienced during a normal menopause.
 Hormonal therapy can be used, provided the woman is not at increased risk of developing other hormonally-sensitive carcinomas.